markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 pwd
 ```

-Just for fun, you can run the `ls` command again while in the `run-buddy` directory, but nothing will happen, because we don't yet have any files in here to list out.
+Just for fun, you can run the `ls` command again while in the `run-buddy` directory, but nothing will happen because we don't yet have any files in here to list out.
 Let's go ahead and make a few files with the `touch` command:

 ```bash
 touch hello.txt